-It’s important to realize that marriage is not everything; it is not the solution to our problems and not the only way to happiness.
+It’s important to realize that marriage is not everything; it may not the solution to problems and it’s certainly not the only way to happiness.

 One of the ladies that took part in my research for this article had one piece of sound advice ‘Ignore the marriage police who make you paranoid about being single (everyone has those nagging female relatives and aunties who mean well but make you feel terrible!).

 Remember there is nothing you can do about it, as it is up to Allah and the name of your partner (if it’s destined) was written long before your existence…so you cannot rush fate.